DCRA-App/User-Guide-Portal/_posts/2021-04-12-assignment-page.md

    * Rescheduled - The system processed the request and this Assignment has been rescheduled and a new Assignment with status Assigned has been created
    * Reschedule Requested - Inspector or Portal user requested a reschedule of the Assignment
    * Canceled - Inspector or Portal/Accela user canceled the scheduled Assignment/Inspection

-5. Filtering Inspection by Assignment Date, click on the Select assignments date range and selecting From and To date range from the calendar displays Inspections within the        selected date range on the list
+5. Filtering Inspection by Assignment Date, click on the Select assignments date range and selecting the range from the calendar displays Inspections within the selected date      range on the list

 6. Filtering Inspections by the Assigned Inspector, click on Enter Inspector's First or Last Name and begin typing in the Inspector's name (first or last), and select one of the    auto-complete matches from the list.